A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The majority of the states have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65, but Alabama is not among them.
 In Alabama, Medicare beneficiaries who are under 65 can apply for a Medigap plan, but coverage is not guaranteed issue and insurers can use medical underwriting to determine whether to issue a policy and at what price.

-There are two insurers in Alabama that offer Medigap plans to enrollees who are under age 65.6 They offer just a few plan options, with premiums are substantially higher than premiums for similar plans for a person who is 65.
+In Alabama there are three Medigap plans offered for enrollees who are under age 65.17 They offer just a few plan options, with premiums are substantially higher than premiums for similar plans for a person who is 65.

 A person who has Medicare prior to age 65 as a result of a disability does qualify for an open enrollment period, upon turning age 65, during which they can select any Medigap plan, guaranteed-issue, from any insurer offering plans in their area.